jan0sc/antlr4nim/README.md

 You also know that [Nim](https://nim-lang.org/) is an expressive general-purpose language that

 * compiles to efficient C, C++ or JavaScript code.
-* has powerful metaprogramming tools that will make it easier to write a compiler/interpreter for your new language.
+* has powerful metaprogramming tools that will make it much easier to write a compiler for your new language.

 You want to use both together?
 Of course you do.
 But ANTLR4 has no Nim target :(

 Fortunately, Nim has good interops with JavaScript. **antlr4nim** is a module to support an ANTLR4/Nim workflow, using Nim's [JavaScript FFI](https://nim-lang.org/docs/jsffi.html).

-A similar approach should be possible for the C++ ANTLR4 target, but unfortuately [c2nim](https://github.com/nim-lang/c2nim) doesn't like the header files that ANTLR4 generates.
-My C++ experience is zero so I would be very happy to receive pull requests on this.
+*A similar approach should be possible for the C++ ANTLR4 target, but unfortuately [c2nim](https://github.com/nim-lang/c2nim) doesn't like the header files that ANTLR4 generates.
+My C++ experience is zero so I would be very happy to receive a PR on this issue :)*

 ## How does it work?
 Parsing is executed on the JavaScript side, using the default listener/visitor code that ANTLR4 generates for you.
 You override the default behaviour with custom methods in Nim that will be bound to your listener/visitor object.
-A basic JavaScript entry point will be generated for you, which you can edit as needed.
+A basic JavaScript entry point is provided, which you can modify to your own needs.

 The `antlr` macro generates the proc that performs the bindings.